ajsharma/sandbox/README.md

 1. Install [VirtualBox](https://www.virtualbox.org/) from dmg
 1. Install [Vagrant](http://www.vagrantup.com/) from pkg

 At this point, you could create your own `Vagrantfile` and play with Vagrant if you want.
-However, follow the instructions below to setup an Ubuntu 12.04 (aka 'precise') vm ready for rails app development.
+However, follow the instructions below to complete the setup of the box.

 ### Preparing the Vagrant VM